Script-Hero/ElectricalEngineeringObsidianVault/Computer Architecture/Forwarding Unit and Stalls.md

 One case where forwarding cannot save the day is when an instruction tries to read a register following a load instruction that writes the same register:
 ![[stalling_diagram.png]]

-The data is still being read from memory in clock cycle 4 while the ALU is performing the operation for the following instruction.
+The data is still being read from [[Memory]] in clock cycle 4 while the ALU is performing the operation for the following instruction.

 Something must stall the pipeline for the combination of the load followed by an instruction that reads its result.
 This requires an additional *hazard detection unit*.